CedricVanhaverbeke/portfolio/src/pages/blog/posts/workout.md

 So far, I only had power output at a given time.
 Generating a route is easy, I could just create a route with a tool like [GPX studio](https://gpx.studio/app).
 The difficult part is knowing the location on the route given a certain power output.

-I needed to find a way to figure out what speed I was traveling at given a start point and a power output.
+I needed to find a way
+to figure out what speed I was traveling at given a start point and a power output.
-This results only in a snapshot of course.
-I reasoned repeating this calculation every second would give me a good result.
+This results only in a snapshot of the speed of course.
+I reasoned repeating this calculation every second would give me a good enough result.

 This sounds a lot like a simple physics exercise, and it actually is.
 Without going too much into detail I needed a few other variables before I could calculate the speed: